opentrack/opentrack/README.md

 This is a fork of the open source project [opentrack](https://github.com/opentrack/opentrack) aiming to improve compatibility with the game [Star Citizen](https://robertsspaceindustries.com/) on Linux.

 ## Changes:

  - The ability to select your own wine exectuable for the wine output module since SC players might change runners and are not using system wine but lutris instead.
  - Enabled to build the wine output module by default with CMake which is required to use headtracking in SC.
+ - Fixed a crucial issue with the wine output module that caused SC to no longer start TrackIR correctly until a registry key was cleared.
+(See proto-wine/opentrack-wrapper-wine-main.cxx)

 ## Installation:

  1. Clone this repository: `git clone https://github.com/Priton-CE/opentrack-StarCitizen.git`
  2. Create a build directory: `mkdir build`
  3. Move into the directory: `cd build`